i

 Our interns and trainees are a vital and valued part of our staff and can expect to be engaged in all activities associated with working in a university counseling center.

 Master's level students in the Community Mental Health Counseling program are encouraged to read through our center’s training philosophy and application information on the adjacent pages.
-If you are interested and meet the listed criteria, please complete the necessary forms and submit them to Assistant Director of Training and Supervision Adam Metts.
+If you are interested and meet the listed criteria, please complete the necessary forms and submit them to Associate Director of Training, Supervision, and Education Juliana Dewitt.

 TRAINING PHILOSOPHY AND SKILL DEVELOPMENT